-The Solomon Islands is an archipelago just south of the equator in the Coral Sea.
-As such, diving Solomon Islands is rich and varied: coral walls and drop-offs, coral gardens in the lagoons, volcanic tunnels and caves, WW2 wrecks of planes, ships and subs, and the rich variety of sea life from nudis to mantas.
+The Solomon Islands Diving Resorts & Liveaboards are comfortable & friendly and have some of the best dive sites in the world on their doorstep.
+The Solomon Islands is an archipelago just south of the equator in the Coral Sea, and as such, diving Solomon Islands is rich and varied: coral walls and drop-offs, coral gardens in the lagoons, volcanic tunnels and caves, WW2 wrecks of planes, ships and subs, and the rich variety of sea life from nudis to reef sharks.
 Due to the low numbers of divers who visit the Solomons, most of the natural dive sites are still in a pristine, unspoilt state, and there are more sites being discovered all the time.
 For the adventurous diver, the Solomons presents an opportunity to dive some of the least dived sites in the Coral Sea.

 The archipelago of almost 1,000 islands runs north-west from north of Vanuatu to the west of PNG between 6 and 12° south of the equator.
 Many of the islands are volcanic – both passive and active – and many of the sounds between the islands are 2,000m deep.
 A number of the main islands, the New Georgia group in particular, are surrounded by barrier islands creating natural seawater lagoons.
 This is what makes the diving, and the marine life so diverse.